Acute and Chronic Care Management

 Asthma

-Asthma is a chronic inflammatory airway disorder causing wheezing, coughing, chest tightness, and shortness of breath.
-Airways react strongly to triggers such as allergens, irritants, exercise, or infections.
-During flare-ups, airway muscles tighten and mucus increases, restricting airflow.
+Asthma is a chronic inflammatory airway condition causing wheezing, coughing, chest tightness, and shortness of breath.
+Airways overreact to allergens, irritants, cold air, or infections.
+During flare-ups, muscles tighten and mucus restricts airflow.

 What triggers asthma?